 As you click through to set up and claim your account, make sure you fill out all the information that Google requests.

-Tracking numbers are great because they give you insight on who’s calling, where they’re calling from, how they found your number, and it weeds out telemarketers and other spam calls.
+Tracking numbers are great because they give you insight into who’s calling, where they’re calling from, and how they found your number, and it weeds out telemarketers and other spam calls.

 Optimize your GBP description: